smborio/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start_4.md

 Under the `Input:ans1` header specify _Equivalence reasoning_ from the Input type drop-down and `ta` as the model answer.

 We want students to work through the expansion one line at a time, so let's include a hint.
-Copy the following into the Syntax hint box:
+Copy the following into the Syntax hint box, within the `Input:ans1` header:

     [(x+2)^3,stackeq(?)]